 Clark's research focuses on social movements, community development, and the U.S. policy process.
 Overarching themes in Clark's writings include the role of nonprofits in critical public affairs problems, framing strategies, and the connections between citizens and public administration.
-Clark serves on the Community and Grassroots Associations section of the Association for Research on Nonprofit Organizations and Voluntary Action (ARNOVA) and is a member of the Junior League of the Palm Beaches.
+Clark serves on the Community and Grassroots Associations section of the Association for Research on Nonprofit Organizations and Voluntary Action (ARNOVA) and is a member of the League of Women Voters of Palm Beach County.

 Examines the framing strategies of a prominent social movement coalition in the anti-human trafficking field.
 Finds that the organizational structure of the coalition helped members learn new tactics to fight both sex and labor trafficking in innovative ways.